7th March 2018 at 4:15pm

 Remember, whenever you invest you could get back less than you paid in.
 Past performance is not a reliable indicator of future performance.

-FTSE® All Share All rights in the FTSE® All Share index vest in FTSE International Limited (“FTSE”).
+FTSE® All-Share All rights in the FTSE® All-Share Index vest in FTSE International Limited (“FTSE”).
 “FTSE” is a trade mark of the London Stock Exchange Group companies and is used by FTSE under licence.

-The information in this blog or any response to comments should not be regarded as financial advice and is based on our understanding in August 2017.
+The information in this blog or any response to comments should not be regarded as financial advice and is based on our understanding in March 2018.